xuyangkang/AlgorithmTemplates/README.md

 I use Emacs and C++ (Maybe C with STL?
 LOL)

-- Java is fat, slow and sometimes tricky.
+- Java is too huge and sometimes tricky for algorithm games.
 - CodeForces, TopCoder and Russian OJs support c++11 very well.
 - Emacs works well with GNU toolkits and can be "deep" configured by emacs lisp